Marilyn Monroe: 1960–1962: Career setbacks and personal difficulties

 Monroe was too sick to work for most of the next six weeks, but despite confirmations by multiple doctors, the studio pressured her by alleging publicly that she was faking it.
 On May 19, she took a break to sing "Happy Birthday, Mr. President" on stage at President John F. Kennedy's early birthday celebration at Madison Square Garden in New York.
-She drew attention with her costume: a beige, skintight dress covered in rhinestones, which made her appear nude.
+She drew attention with her costume: a beige, skintight dress covered in rhinestones, which made her appear as if she were nude.
 Monroe's trip to New York caused even more irritation for Fox executives, who had wanted her to cancel it.

 Monroe next filmed a scene for Something's Got to Give in which she swam naked in a swimming pool.
 To generate advance publicity, the press was invited to take photographs; these were later published in Life.
 This was the first time that a major star had posed nude at the height of their career.
 When she was again on sick leave for several days, Fox decided that it could not afford to have another film running behind schedule when it was already struggling with the rising costs of Cleopatra (1963).
 On June 7, Fox fired Monroe and sued her for $750,000 in damages.
 She was replaced by Lee Remick, but after Martin refused to make the film with anyone other than Monroe, Fox sued him as well and shut down the production.
 The studio blamed Monroe for the film's demise and began spreading negative publicity about her, even alleging that she was mentally disturbed.

 Fox soon regretted its decision and reopened negotiations with Monroe later in June; a settlement about a new contract, including recommencing Something's Got to Give and a starring role in the black comedy What a Way to Go!
 (1964), was reached later that summer.
 She was also planning on starring in a biopic of Jean Harlow.
 To repair her public image, Monroe engaged in several publicity ventures, including interviews for Life and Cosmopolitan and her first photo shoot for Vogue.
-For Vogue, she and photographer Bert Stern collaborated for two series of photographs, one a standard fashion editorial and another of her posing nude, which were published posthumously with the title The Last Sitting.
+For Vogue, she and photographer Bert Stern collaborated for two series of photographs over three days, one a standard fashion editorial and another of her posing nude, which were published posthumously with the title The Last Sitting.